Alaska Foster Care Travel Permission, License Renewal, and Biennial Status

 Alaska Foster Care Biennial License Status

-Alaska foster care licenses are issued on a biennial basis — they are valid for two years.
+Alaska uses provisional licenses during the first year (and for emergency conditions); a biennial license is issued after the first year when standards are met and is valid two years.
 The "biennial" label means your license must be actively renewed every two years, not that it automatically converts to some different category of license at that point.

 During the two-year license period, OCS continues to monitor your home through regular caseworker visits, ongoing training requirements, and any licensing investigations that may arise.
 Maintaining your license in good standing throughout the two years is the condition for renewal.